Chronic atrophic pyelonephritis; Vesicoureteric reflux; Nephropathy - reflux; Ureteral reflux

 Reflux can occur in people whose ureters do not attach properly to the bladder or whose valves do not work well.
 Children may be born with this problem or may have other birth defects of the urinary system that cause reflux nephropathy.

 Reflux nephropathy can occur with other conditions that lead to a blockage of urine flow, including:

 - Bladder outlet obstruction, such as an enlarged prostate in men

 - Bladder stones

-- Neurogenic bladder, which can occur in people with multiple sclerosis, spinal cord injury, or other nervous system (neurological) conditions
+- Neurogenic bladder, which can occur in people with multiple sclerosis, spinal cord injury, diabetes, or other nervous system (neurological) conditions

 Reflux nephropathy can also occur from swelling of the ureters after a kidney transplant or from injury to the ureter.

 - Personal or family history of vesicoureteral reflux